 Fortunately, after the split, there is new-found time to re-dedicate to oneself.
-So much of a divorcee’s energy had previously been outwardly directed at making the marriage “work,” that many of my patients don’t know where to begin.
+So much of a divorcee’s energy had previously been outwardly directed at making the marriage “work” that many of my patients don’t know where to begin.
 Reentering the dating scene, looking for a new job after many years away, or just tired of looking “tired” are all reasons that patients enter my office after divorce.
 I rarely see this as an act of revenge, as much as an act of restoring oneself and repairing the damage done.
 Patients need an extra boost of confidence and self-esteem when reentering the harsh realities of dating and job interviews.

-As much as we change the exterior of a patient with plastic surgery, where we can truly make a difference is with the associated emotional boost or restoration of self-confidence that goes along with feeling that you look “good.”
+As much as we change the exterior of a patient with plastic surgery, where we can genuinely make a difference is with the associated emotional boost or restoration of self-confidence that goes along with feeling that you look “good.”
 Studies have shown that most women experience a significant decrease in their stress levels after divorce, relating to the lack of continual worry regarding marital issues.
-The “wrong” relationship not only results in unfavorable physical appearance, but there is a progressive loss of self-confidence relating to abuse, lack of support or just no one telling you “you’re beautiful” on a regular basis.
+The “wrong” relationship not only results in unfavorable physical appearance, but there is a progressive loss of self-confidence relating to abuse, lack of support, or just no one telling you “you’re beautiful” regularly.
 Plastic surgery doesn’t change who you are, but it can help you become who you were meant to be.
 We want the surgical result to “reflect the beauty within” and help you develop the confidence to achieve the goals you have set out for you and your children.
 I commonly see patients using these life-changing events as motivation to do something they have always considered.

 Not Only for Women

 Divorce is one of the most devastating life stressors one can experience.
-Although your appearance can often take a back seat to the realities of life as a single parent, it can make a major difference in helping you get back on your feet and into the game.
+Although your appearance can often take a back seat to the realities of life as a single parent, it can make a significant difference in helping you get back on your feet and into the game.
 A “divorce makeover” is designed to give you the self-confidence to proudly take that first step and start the first day of the next phase of your life.